Apple’s new iOS 13.3 update could have a significant impact on your iPhone 8 or iPhone 8 Plus’ performance.

-Apple continues to roll out iOS 13 updates at a rapid pace and the latest version of iOS 13 brings a collection of important bug fixes to the iPhone 8 or iPhone 8 Plus.
+Apple continues to roll out iOS 13 updates at a rapid pace and the latest version of iOS 13 brings new features, enhancements, patches, and important bug fixes to the iPhone 8 or iPhone 8 Plus.

-That said, we’re also hearing about an assortment of iOS 13.2.2 problems.
+As we push away from the release date, we’re hearing about an assortment of iOS 13.3-related problems.

-iOS 13.2.2 requires a fairly small download if your device is currently running iOS 13.2.
-If you’re running an older version of iOS, say iOS 13.0, your iOS 13.2.2 update will be even more substantial because the features and fixes from the updates you skipped are baked into your upgrade.
+iOS 13.3 requires a fairly large download if your device is currently running iOS 13.2.3.
+If you’re running an older version of iOS, say iOS 13.1, your iOS 13.3 update will be even more substantial because the features and fixes from the updates you skipped are baked in.

 It’ll guide you through the current problems with the operating system, fixes for those issues, your downgrade options, and a whole lot more.

-We’ve been using the iOS 13.2.2 update for several days now and here’s what we’ve found thus far.
+We’ve been using the iPhone 8’s iOS 13.3 update for several weeks now and here’s what we’ve found thus far.

-We've been testing the software on the iPhone 8 and performance has been pretty solid in key areas like speed and battery life.
+We've been testing iOS 13.3 on the iPhone 8 and performance has been pretty solid in key areas like speed and battery life.

-Battery life is holding up at this point and we haven't noticed any abnormal drain in the early going.
+Battery life is holding up at this point and we haven't noticed any abnormal drain.
 That could change and we'll let you know if it does.

 Connectivity (Wi-Fi, GPS, Bluetooth) is currently stable and we haven't noticed any issues with our core applications (Chrome, Gmail, Slack, Asana, Netflix, Dark Sky, and many others) yet.

-We haven't run into any debilitating bugs yet so we're recommending iOS 13.2.2 to most iPhone 8 and iPhone 8 Plus users.
+We haven't run into any game-changing bugs yet so we're still recommending iOS 13.3 to most iPhone 8 and iPhone 8 Plus users.

 If you need more feedback, check out our list of reasons to and not to install iOS 13.3 right now.